TedyL/wheel-of-fortune/README.md

 ```

 ### **Advance API**
-To avoid user spamming your POST API, this Jquery Plugin have offer <keyUrl> Features.
+To avoid user csrf the api, this Jquery Plugin have offer keyUrl features.

-You need to defined the URL.
+You need to defined the keyURL.

 ### **lucky key json pattern that server need to follow**
 ```json